Monitoring: Make a Google Gratia probe

 HAve to decide, and modify the AWSVM probe if necesary, shouldn't be too different.

-#5 Updated by Joe Boyd over 2 years ago
+#5 Updated by Joe Boyd almost 3 years ago

 For AWS, the gratia-probe-awsvm Gratia probe and the monitoring code for FIFEmon

 code written by the same student last summer, Shivakumar Vinayagam.